Irma Chilton: Personal life and legacy

 Irma Evans married a chemist, Harry Chilton; they had two children, Dafydd and Rhiannon.
-She died in 1990, aged 59.
+She died in 1990, aged 60.
 Chilton is commemorated in the name of the Irma Chilton Bursary, an annual memorial prize given to aspiring children's novelists by the Welsh Arts Council.
 Winners of it have included Jennifer Sullivan.

-Irma Chilton's son Dafydd Chilton also wrote fiction for young readers.
+Irma Chilton's son Dafydd Chilton also writes fiction for young readers.